ftherrien/polymorph/README.md

 maps we don't care yet anyway, is to use "-c 1", which will let clusters of size 1 (single atom) be found, so HLST will always succeed, so -s 1 should always work.

+The code relies on some libraries:

+   munkres
+   scikit_learn-0.15.2
+   pyspglib (as modified by Vladan)

+I think the first two can be install with "pip"

 Some details, thoughts, and notes about the analysis after we've aligned the unit cells, and other matters:

 Now we have two structures, same number of atoms, principal axes aligned.
 And our "sphere"-test